SamBuckberry/sam-buckberry/content/authors/admin/_index.md

 Dr Sam Buckberry is a molecular and computational biologist.
 Sam uses an integrative approach to study the principles and mechanisms of epigenetic gene regulation.
 He achieves this through combining cutting-edge methods in molecular biology, genomics, and bioinformatics.

-Sam has a broad knowledge in nucleic acid biology, bioinformatics, research computing and data science.
+Sam has broad experience in genome biology, bioinformatics, research computing and data science.
 He enjoys developing custom analysis frameworks for complex biological questions and data types.